-It is important that if you are buying tickets on behalf of other people you must make them aware that their behaviour and obligations are bound by these Terms and Conditions and that you are liable for their actions and behaviour.
+It is important that if you are buying tickets on behalf of other people you must make them aware of the Black-Tie dress code & that their behavior and obligations are bound by these Terms and Conditions and that you are liable for their actions and behavior.

 As a result of the Data Protection Legislation and the GDPR Regulations, we can only discuss and negotiate any matters with you the Client.

 In these conditions these words have the following meaning:

 2.1 - The Contract will only come into existence once the Company has received and issued a Sale Confirmation and received payment in full for the e-Tickets.
 The Company will not be under any obligation to the Client until the Contract comes into existence.